Sang Choe

 Hello

-I am Sang Choe, a third-year CS PhD student in Language Technologies Institute at Carnegie Mellon University, advised by Eric Xing.
+I am Sang Choe, a final year CS PhD student in Language Technologies Institute at Carnegie Mellon University, advised by Eric Xing.

 In technical terms, my research lies in the intersection of: